 Instead of Waikīkī, Visit the East Side (Oʻahu)

-Drive just 30 minutes across the Koʻolau Mountains to escape the big city and experience the small towns of Oahu’s eastern side, including Kailua, Waimānalo, and Kaneohe.
-With limited lodging, these towns are very local, and while they aren’t undiscovered, you can still find open slices of sand at various local beaches (Waimānalo, Kalama), plus world-class gems like Lanikai, Kailua, and Makapuʻu beaches (see all popular Oʻahu beaches here).
+Drive just 30 minutes across the Koʻolau Mountains to escape the big city and experience the small towns of Oʻahu’s eastern side, including Kailua, Waimānalo, and Kaneohe.
+With limited lodging, these towns are very local, and while they aren’t undiscovered, you can still find open slices of sand at various local beaches (Waimānalo, Kalama), plus standout beaches like Lanikai, Kailua, and Makapuʻu (see all popular Oʻahu beaches here).

 Instead of Diamond Head, Hike Kaʻena Point (Oʻahu)

-The Diamond Head hike has become so popular that one now needs a reservation to climb it.
-If you’re looking for something different, head on up to the North Shore and explore Kaʻena Point.
-This coastal hike provides wonderful views and ends at a seabird sanctuary at the far northwest point of the island.
-The area recently celebrated its 40th anniversary as a protected area and is currently being considered as a National Heritage Site.
-There is much to see in the area, including seabird nests, tide pools, small beaches, and views of the Waiʻanae Range.
+The Diamond Head hike has become so popular that out-of-state visitors now need a reservation to climb it.
+For a quieter alternative, head up to the North Shore and hike Kaʻena Point.
+The trail runs along the coast to a seabird sanctuary at the far northwest tip of the island.
+The area is a state-protected natural area reserve and has been put forward for National Heritage status.
+Along the way you’ll pass tide pools, small beaches, and views of the Waiʻanae Range.

 Instead of the Road to Hāna, Drive Northwest Maui (Maui)